-Pitt wins Oscar as supporting actor for ‘Once Upon a Time’
+Brad Pitt wins first acting Oscar for ‘Once Upon a Time’

 Pitt exuded charm and bonhomie as a heavy favorite throughout this awards season, giving funny speeches while collecting trophies at the Golden Globes and SAG Awards.
 Even co-star Margot Robbie was humorous in serving as his proxy at the BAFTAs.

-In earlier speeches, Pitt joked about DiCaprio and Tarantino, and via Robbie zinged Brexit and Prince Harry and Meghan Markle’s departure from their royal roles in Britain.
+In earlier speeches, Pitt joked about DiCaprio and director Quentin Tarantino, and via Robbie zinged Brexit and Prince Harry and Meghan Markle’s departure from their royal roles in Britain.
 He mocked himself as well, joking about his personal life and wearing a name tag to the Oscar nominees luncheon.

-At the Oscars, Pitt, ever topical, mentioned former National Security Adviser John Bolton.
+Pitt acknowledged backstage that he’d had some speech writing help along the way.

+“Historically, I’ve always been really tentative about speeches, they make me nervous,” he said.
+“So this round, I figured if we’re going to do this I’d put some real work into this trying to get comfortable.
+This is the result of that.
+I have some very, very funny friends that helped me with some laughs.
+It’s got to come from the heart.”

+He turned serious at the Oscars, mentioning former national security adviser John Bolton, who was not allowed to testify during the impeachment hearings of President Donald Trump.
 “They told me you only have 45 seconds up here, which is 45 seconds more than the Senate gave John Bolton this week.”

+Backstage, Pitt explained his reference to the impeachment hearings, which ended in an acquittal for Trump.

+“I was really disappointed with this week,” he said.
+“When gamesmanship trumps doing the right thing, it’s a sad day and I don’t think we should let it slide.
+I’m very serious about that.”

 The 56-year-old Pitt, who grew up in Springfield, Missouri, first gained widespread attention in the 1991 film “Thelma & Louise,” where his love scene with Geena Davis initially defined him as a sex symbol.

 Pitt’s ex-wife, Angelina Jolie, won a supporting-actress Oscar in 1999 — years before she and Pitt got together.
-They share six children.
+They share six children, to which he dedicated his award: “This is for my kids, who color everything I do.
+I adore you,” he said onstage.

-The other nominees for supporting actor were Hanks of “A Beautiful Day in the Neighborhood,” Hopkins for “The Two Popes,” and Pacino and Joe Pesci for “The Irishman.”
+The other nominees for supporting actor were Hanks of “A Beautiful Day in the Neighborhood,” Hopkins for “The Two Popes,” and Pacino and Pesci for “The Irishman.”

 Hanks was last nominated 19 years ago, while it had been 22 years for Hopkins, 27 years for Pacino and 29 years for Pesci.
 Pitt was the only man in the category who had never won an acting Oscar.